easyoauth/Easyoauth-Example-Web-App/README.md

 # Easyoauth-Example-Web-App
 Welcome to the Easyoauth example project.
-Inside this repository you will find documentation on how you can integrate your own front-end web app with your Easyoauth project, as well as a boilerplate React App that demonstrates how you might use the Easyoauth API.
+Inside this repository you will find documentation on how you can integrate your own front-end web app with your Easyoauth project, as well as a [boilerplate React App](#Example-App-Usage) that demonstrates how you might use the Easyoauth API.

+[Check out how to get started with the Example App](#Example-App-Usage) or continue reading the Easyoauth API documentation below.

 ## API Documentation
 Before diving in, you should have already configured your OAuth app with your chosen provider e.g. Facebook, Slack, Github etc and created a project in Easyoauth that connects it to the provider.